A place of terror and dismay, a mysterious digital onslaught, into which we all quietly moved.

 RunwayML is a platform for creators of all kinds to use machine learning tools in intuitive ways without any coding experience.
 Find resources here to start creating with RunwayML quickly.

 an incredibly simplistic web application that allows researchers and scientists to launch complex compute resources within minutes, without the nerding.

 It seems to handle provisioning virtual machines in an especially friendly way for ML.
-It also seems to be frighteningly sparsely documented especially with regard to certain key features for me: How do I design my own machine with my desired data and code to actually do a specific thing?
-I’m sure there is an answer to this, it is just not anywhere obvious on the project site.
+It also seems to be frighteningly sparsely documented, especially with regard to certain key features for me: How do I design my own machine with my desired data and code to actually do a specific thing?
+Answer: read RONIN BLOG (allcaps obligatory).

 Pricing is mysterious and looks enterprisey, so you and I probably will not benefit from it; my current employers have a subscription though.